-3.1 It is proposed that the Committee approves the Internal Audit Charter attached at Appendix 1.

-4. Implications/Socio-economic Duty
+- 3.1 It is proposed that the Committee (a) approves the Internal Audit Charter attached at Appendix 1 and (b) agrees that future amendments to the Charter will be made where a need is identified. - 4.
+Implications/Socio-economic Duty